 - 2(A).
 The work rule will be mandatory for all Grand National Events. - 2(B).
 A designated work area will be marked off.
 A designated work area is where additional QMA members can assist with repairs.
 This designated work area will depend on the Club hosting the event, because the tracks do vary with respect to track layouts.
 This may be a portion of the hot chute.
 This must be approved by the National Safety Director. - 2(C).
 Any car going to the designated work area will automatically be put to the back of the pack. - 2(D).
 Any car that goes to the designated work area under green flag conditions may not re-enter the race and will be scored as a DNF. - 2(E).
 Under a yellow or red flag condition, a car (or cars) may go in the designated work area for repairs using any piece of equipment for repairs but may not add fuel (except by track Officials to Half cars during refueling stops) or this will result in a DQ. - 2(F).
 If more than one car is in the designated work area, scoring position will be determined by the order of cars returning to the track. - 2(G).
 A maximum of two handlers per car will be allowed in the hot chute. - 2(H).
-Three laps after the line-up is posted or one to go is given the pits are closed and no cars may return to the track.
-If the caution or red flag is thrown and no lap is completed, cars may return to the track and blend to the back.
+After a yellow flag the Flagger will provide three (3) laps after the lineup is posted for vehicles involved in the incident causing the yellow flag.
+The nose of the car must be past the out late line before the green is thrown to be eligible to rejoin the race.
+(See Out Late Line Page 43 13(H)) If after the green, the caution or red is thrown and no lap is complete, all cars in the pits may return to the track and blend to the back.